 A theoretical advantage of Gross’s method is ease of application.

 On the other side, Gross’s is untethered to any historical utilization data whatsoever.
-Within the one component where there is any measure of similarity between the Gross model and the CMS model, Gross’s approach expressly contradicts CMS’s actuaries’ explicit determination that a linear correlation did not accord with historical reality.
-(CMS actuaries did agree that there was an additive effect for each additional conditions.)
+Within the one component where there is any measure of similarity between the Gross model and the CMS model, Gross’s approach expressly contradicts CMS’s actuaries’ explicit determinations that a linear correlation did not accord with historical reality and that the count should begin at four (4).
+(CMS actuaries did agree that there was an additive effect for each additional condition, but unlike Gross they denied that the additive effect was necessarily linear.)

 On every other component Gross’s model is in even sharper contrast to the views of the professionals.
 Notwithstanding Dr Gross’s model, demographics strongly correlate with costs.
 As noted, over 75% of patients under 65 have their risk adjustments based only on demographics as they have no chronic conditions among the many dozens that the professionals felt needed to be includes.
 Notwithstanding Dr Gross’s model, among the 25 or less with actionable chronic conditions, costs vary profoundly from one condition to another; conditions are hierarchical.
 Notwithstanding Dr Gross’s model, multiple conditions do interact with each other.